MarquisdeGeek/repytilian/README.md

 Repytilian is an educational project, demonstrating how LLMs can be trained, and text generated from that model.
 There are two primary entry points, one for training a model from a directory of text files, and a second for generating data from that pre-computed/pre-saved model.

-It is based on the code from Andre's video detailed below.
+It is based on the code from Andrej's video detailed below.

 Disclaimer: This code is an OO variation of the code from the video.
 It contains a few improvements.
 It exists primarily to keep my hand in with some AI and Python development.